Therapixel/pacsanini/README.md

 The following topics are the main areas where `pacsanini` can improve as a library and a tool.
 Of course, these topics are up for discussion and such discussions are encouraged in the [GitHub issues](https://github.com/Therapixel/pacsanini/issues) section.

-### Data Collection

-* 🚧 Make the single-command pipeline more mature.
-  * Add a feature to send notifications when a step is done

-* 🚧 Use sql storage as an alternative to CSV storage.

-* 🚧 Improve error handling for C-MOVE operations.

-* 🚧 Implement the ability for event handling when DICOM files are received by the storescp server.

-### Testing

-* 🚧 Find a good way to test DICOM network messaging applications.
-Possibly with the `dcmtk` suite, the apps from `pynetdicom` or even a Docker container with a PACS?